What is Beech Bark Disease?

-Once infested, most beech trees weaken and die slowly over the span of several years to decades.
-Older, larger trees are more susceptible to BBD than those which are smaller or younger.
-Affected trees can be recognized by waxy-white patches on the bark or fuzzy “cotton ball” bumps.
-Severe infestations of beech scale make the tree look like it has been rolled in powdered sugar (see above photo).
+Once infested, most beech trees weaken and die over the span of several years to decades.
+Older, larger trees are more susceptible to BBD than younger trees.
+Infested trees can be recognized by waxy-white patches on the bark or fuzzy “cotton ball” bumps.
+Severe infestations of beech scale make the tree look like it has been rolled in powdered sugar.
 Other symptoms include loss of leaves, dead or broken branches, and discolored, yellowing leaves.
-The Neonectria fungi are uncommon to see, but when present, form clusters of tiny, scarlet red fruiting bodies which may be visible on the bark.
+The Neonectria fungi are difficult to see, but when present, form clusters of tiny, scarlet red fruiting bodies which may be visible on the bark.

 The American beech is a dominant species in the upland hardwood forests of the eastern United States.
-Beech can be identified by its characteristic, smooth, light grey bark.
+Beech can be identified by its characteristic smooth, light grey bark.
 It is a major nut-producing tree, and its nutritious beechnuts provide food for black bear, chipmunks, squirrels, porcupines, white-tailed deer, and a variety of birds, including ruffed grouse.
-As beech trees decline, loss of this food source will likely have a profound effect on wildlife.
+The loss of this food source where BBD is spreading will have a profound effect on wildlife.
 Beech are also favorite nesting sites for chickadees, and they provide shelter for many other cavity dwellers such as owls and woodpeckers.
-BBD is being closely monitored in the Shenandoah National Park as it spreads through the Appalachian mountain chain.
+BBD is being closely monitored in the Shenandoah National Park as it spreads through the Appalachian Mountains.

-Residents can help urban foresters by keeping an eye out for BBD and beech scale when hiking in the woods.
+Residents can help by keeping an eye out for BBD and beech scale when hiking in the woods.
 If you see a beech tree that looks like it is covered in powdered sugar, give us a call at 703-324-1770 or email a picture to email@example.com.
-To help keep the disease from spreading further, please do not move firewood.
+To help keep insect pests and diseases from spreading, please do not move firewood.

 For more information, see VA DOF Tree and Forest Health Guide (page 82).